On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Direct Decision-based Attack Scheme

 The attack set $\Ac$ is inherently random because it depends on the outcome of the BH procedure in Step~1, which in turn depends on the computed $p$-values of the random test samples $\{Z_{n+i}\}_{i=1}^m$.
 More specifically, each $p$-value $\hat{p}_i$ relies on the entire dataset, including both the training samples $\{Z_j\}_{j=1}^n$ and test samples $\{Z_{n+j}\}_{j=1}^m$, through the score function computation and ranking procedure.
 In other words, $\Ac$ is a complex yet deterministic function of the complete dataset.

-\begin{proposition} $f_{\text{attack}}$ does not depend on the order of elements in $\{Z_{k+1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$. \end{proposition}
+\begin{proposition} $f_\text{attack-decision}(\cdot\,;\, g(z))$ does not depend on the order of elements in $\{Z_{k+1},..., Z_n, Z_{n+j}: j\in \Hc_0\setminus \Ac\}$. \end{proposition}

-This proposition captures the main subtle yet important difference between this attack scheme and the oracle setting in Theorem~\ref{thm:1}.
-It holds because $f_\text{attack}(\cdot\,;\, s(z))$ only relies on the score function $s(z)$, and $s(z)$ is invariant to order of elements in $\{Z_{k+1},\dots,Z_{n+m}\}$ according to~\eqref{eq:score}, as a consequence of the PU framework.
+This proposition captures the main subtlety difference between this attack scheme and the oracle setting in Theorem~\ref{thm:1}.
+It holds because $f_\text{attack-decision}(\cdot\,;\, g(z))$ only relies on the score function $s(z)$, and $s(z)$ is invariant to order of elements in $\{Z_{k+1},\dots,Z_{n+m}\}$ according to~\eqref{eq:score}, as a consequence of the PU framework.